rixiobarrios/outcomes/roadmap/techinterview.md

 ## Homework:
 Homework due Sunday at 7pm:
-- **End of Course Survey** - Complete the [End of Course Survey](https://outcomes.generalassemb.ly/courses/82556/surveys/job_search/new)and slack Jenn once it is complete.
+- **GA Profile** - Complete your [GA Profile](profiles.ga.co/profiles/new) & submit for review through the profile system.
+  - Review the [GA Profile Resource Guide](https://docs.google.com/document/d/1xdfwDtk_2ds5NaPzQxxlcPa0tjvTa52WNrOAPeqTtdE/edit?usp=sharing) for Q&A and tips.
-- **Interview Prep** - Continue to prepare and practice for interviews including more technical interview prep using the resources below.
+- Interview Prep - Continue to prepare and practice for interviews including more technical interview prep using the resources below.
   - Keep practicing your answers to common interview questions using the [Interview Question Generator](https://www.interviewquestiongenerator.com/en-US/).
-  - Schedule a 1:1 for mock interviewing with Jenn if you'd like more practice.
-- **Catch Up** - Be working on any remaining job seeker toolkit items that have not be completed.
+- Catch Up - Be working on any remaining job seeker toolkit items that have not be completed.
-- **Keep APPLYING!** - Start applying for jobs and track them in your personal job tracker!
+- Start Applying - Start applying for jobs and track them in your personal job tracker!
 Aim for at least 3 - 4 applications before graduation.
 Reach out for any help you need customizing your application materials.

 ## Further Reading and Resources:
 - View the session presentation deck [here](https://drive.google.com/drive/folders/1iT9wjJY75YZMcm2amhshLKquzFYpQS20)